lunarc/lunarc_docs/docs/batch_system.md

 run.

 Keep the number of jobs-steps at a reasonable level.
-Recent testing by the Lunarc support team has shown that, when including a sleep statement inside the do loop the setup can be used to processes 800 jobs.
+Recent testing by the LUNARC support team has shown that, when including a sleep statement inside the do loop the setup can be used to processes 800 jobs.

 ### The master script